Why I call myself an Artist

 Anyway, the fact that blogging is dead is exactly why it's perfect for me.
 People are most probably not going to find me — wow.
 What a perfection.
 I'm totally sold.
 BismiLLAH, let's get started.

-the picture says: “For those of us who never take any pictures but would much rather write” That quote in that picture describes me so well, so I've decided to share and archive it here.
-I didn't want to post that picture from J.O because it has an animate image that could be haram.
+So today, after all this talk, I'm here to tell you that the purpose of this post is to share/archive a picture that I saw on J.O's thread.
+It says“For those of us who never take any pictures but would much rather write” That quote in that picture describes me so well, so I've decided to share and archive it here.

 All I'm trying to say is that: some people carry cameras, I carry pen and paper.